-Our inspection assessed how good Cumbria Constabulary is in ten areas of policing.
-We make graded judgments in nine of these ten as follows:
+Our inspection assessed how good Cumbria Constabulary is in 11 areas of policing.
+We make graded judgments in 10 of these 11 as follows:

 We also inspected how effective a service Cumbria Constabulary gives to victims of crime.
 We don’t make a graded judgment in this overall area.

 We set out our detailed findings about things the force is doing well and where the force should improve in the rest of this report.